Mistake #10: Spending too much time on accounting when you’re not a CPA.

 With more than 30 years of government contract and grant accounting experience, we know the common mistakes government awardees make, and how to prevent them.
 Our “Top 10 Accounting Mistakes Government Awardees Make” blog series is designed to help you avoid trouble and protect your business.

-Odds are, you would never represent yourself in court or perform surgery on yourself, but we still see government grantees and contractors hire non-degreed accountants, or worse – do the accounting themselves – with no government contract or grant experience who attempt to do their own grant or contract accounting and represent themselves when they get audited “to save money” at their own peril.
+Odds are, you would never represent yourself in court or perform surgery on yourself, but we still see government grantees and contractors hire non-degreed accountants, or worse – do the accounting themselves – with no government contract or grant experience and represent themselves when they get audited “to save money” at their own peril.

 There are obvious reasons why relying on a Google-based education is a bad idea – the most apparent being how expensive findings can be when you’re audited!

 How much time are you willing to spend to understand FAR Part 31 as well as the NIH, DoE, or DoD supplemental regulations?

 Most of our clients have advanced degrees in engineering, medicine or the like.
 It’s that special knowledge and experience that drive their innovation forward—the very innovation that earned the government’s attention and funding.

 Yet, rather than working on their business, furthering their innovation and helping it achieve its promise, some award recipients opt to spend their time learning accounting.
 They study the NIH, DoE, and DoD websites, scour Google and read everything they can online (whether it’s factual or not), download all the forms and grind away – spending less time on developing their business, and more time developing their accounting skills.

 SBIR Accounting is NOT = Preparing Your 1040 EZ.